-Based on the best possible estimation of the related liability and taking into consideration all the available information, the Group recognised a provision of EUR 7,211 thousand for this item in the short-term of the consolidated balance sheet as at 31 December 2017 ii) ILP (2017-2019)
+Based on the best possible estimation of the related liability and taking into consideration all the available information, the Group recognised a provision of EUR 7,211 thousand for this item in the short-term of the consolidated balance sheet as at 31 December 2017.

-As of 31 December 2018, the Long Term Incentive Plan (2015-2017) has been fully paid to its beneficiaries, therefore, at this date no provision has been recorded regarding to this Plan, since it has been extinguished.
+As at 31 December 2018, the Long Term Incentive Plan (2015-2017) has been fully paid to its beneficiaries, therefore, at this date no provision has been recorded regarding to this Plan, since it has been extinguished.